jenkinsci/violation-comments-to-stash-plugin/README.md

 You may also use it for an ordinary build job, to simply comment the commit that was built.

 ### Notify Jenkins from Bitbucket Server
+You can use [Generic Webhook Trigger plugin](https://github.com/tomasbjerre/generic-webhook-trigger-plugin) to get the variables you need.

-You may use [Pull Request Notifier for Bitbucket Server](https://github.com/tomasbjerre/pull-request-notifier-for-bitbucket) to trigger a Jenkins build from an event in Bitbucket Server.
+You may also use [Pull Request Notifier for Bitbucket Server](https://github.com/tomasbjerre/pull-request-notifier-for-bitbucket) to trigger a Jenkins build from an event in Bitbucket Server.
 It can supply any parameters and variables you may need.
 Here is an example URL.

 ```
 http://localhost:8080/jenkins/job/builder/buildWithParameters?FROM=${PULL_REQUEST_FROM_HASH}&TO=${PULL_REQUEST_TO_HASH}&TOSLUG=${PULL_REQUEST_TO_REPO_SLUG}&TOREPO=${PULL_REQUEST_TO_HTTP_CLONE_URL}&FROMREPO=${PULL_REQUEST_FROM_HTTP_CLONE_URL}&ID=${PULL_REQUEST_ID}&PROJECT=${PULL_REQUEST_TO_REPO_PROJECT_KEY}